knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - A way of communicating clearly with models.
 Transform a complex task or piece of information and make it accessible to an educated layperson.
 - Needs experimentation and iteration.
 - Allow users to revert to a clean slate and refine prompts.
 - Avoid overcomplicating things.
 Just write a clear description of the task.
-"We write essays and treat them like code".
-Do not build crazy abstractions.
 - (Podcast Participants gave no strict, formal definition of what a prompt is. - See Appendix of [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608) for many such definitions.)

 ### Prompts in enterprise applications